ZoomLib/ZoomLibFront/README.md

 # dh-zoom

-**dh-zoom** is a React-based image zoom preview library that enlarges specific parts of an image when hovered over.
+**dh-zoom** is a React library for image zoom previews, allowing users to hover over an image to view a magnified portion of it.
 With simple setup and various customization options, it can be used for product image zooming on e-commerce websites, gallery image zooming, and many other purposes.

 ---